Fannie Mae, Freddie Mac's regulator raising multifamily caps

 This marks the first time in two years that the FHFA has increased the cap, which is aimed at allowing Fannie and Freddie to support affordable housing in line without crowding out private capital, but the extent to which they stick with it depends on post-election decisionmakers.

 The FHFA can adjust the caps in response to market conditions going forward.
-The agency generally does not lower the caps even if it determines that the actual size of the market is smaller than originally projected in order to avoid disrupting the market.
+The agency generally does not lower the caps even if it determines that the actual size of the market is smaller than originally projected in order to avoid disruption.

-When former FHFA Director Mark Calabria took that post in the first Trump administration in April 2019, the multifamily caps increased but previous exclusions for green loans used to finance energy- or water-efficient projects were removed.
-Those exemptions had been added by Calabria's predecessor Mel Watt, who had been an Obama Administration appointee.
+When former FHFA Director Mark Calabria took that post in the first Trump administration in April 2019, the multifamily caps increased but he removed previous exclusions for green loans used to finance energy- or water-efficient projects.
+Calabria's predecessor Mel Watt, who had been an Obama administration appointee, had added those exemptions.

 This suggests the current exclusion could be reconsidered or reconstituted if Trump appointees are moved in quickly at the FHFA with a Republican congress, although some think broad based support for less expensive forms of shelter across parties could fuel continuity.